Do I have to purchase tickets in advance? Can I pay cash?

 We don’t walk into restaurants, but we provide a handout of our favorite restaurants and we point out our favorites as we pass by.
 Remember, this is a very subjective commentary.

 Yes, we only offer tours in English.
 If you would like to make arrangements for your own interpreter to join the tour, please contact us at 617-523-6032 or e-mail us at [email protected].

 Are gift certificates available?

 Yes, what better gift than the gift of food (except for maybe a few shiny baubles).
 A North End Market Tour is a unique way to say Happy Birthday, Happy Anniversary, Happy Holidays or just Thank You.
-Gift Certificates can be purchased online.
-Please see our Gift Certificate page.
+Gift Cards can be purchased online.
+Please see our Gift Card page.

 Can we take photos during the tour?